DasSmiter/Create-Public-EC2-Instance/README.md

-# Create-Public-EC2-Instance
+# Learn Terraform Resources

-This repo is designed to be a base for anyone needing to create a complete public EC2 instance.
-It can also serve as a starting place for a complete EC2 solution including private subnets since we define a VPC and public subnet to use.
+This repo is a companion repo to the [Define Infrastructure with Terraform Resources Learn guide](https://learn.hashicorp.com/tutorials/terraform/resource), containing Terraform configuration files to provision two publicly EC2 instances and an ELB.